Fendross/ExpenseTrackerCLI/README.md

 **Notice**: parameters must be separated by a single whitespace in between them.

 ### `add`
-Append to the appropriate data structures the cashflow statement specified.
+Append to the appropriate data structures the cash flow statement specified.

 In order:
 1. Mandatory parameters: